raphCode/master-thesis-muzero/theory.typ

 Both !gt and !rl are about decision making, so naturally they employ similar concepts.
 However, comparable concepts have slightly different terminology in the two fields.
-@tbl_gt_rl_terms shows a tabular overview of related terms between !gt and !rl.
+@tbl-gt_rl_terms shows a tabular overview of related terms between !gt and !rl.

 #figure(
   table(